dreamvo/gilfoyle/README.md

 ### [Phase 2](https://github.com/dreamvo/gilfoyle/issues/101) *(v0.x - current)*

-This second phase is about getting more contributors and feedbacks to fix more bugs and get improve testing.
-Feedbacks and tests should make us able to create a roadmap for the first stable release (v1).
+This second phase is about getting more contributors and feedbacks to fix more bugs and improve testing.
+Feedbacks and tests should make us able to validate design and create a roadmap for the first stable release (v1).
 The roadmap is [available here](https://github.com/dreamvo/gilfoyle/issues/101).

 ### Phase 3 (v1)

 This third phase should allow us to make the program more stable and welcoming to new users.
-Stability will make us able to launch donation goals in order to continue improve the OSS project and build a SaaS product.
+Stability will make us able to publish donation goals in order to continue improve the OSS project and build a SaaS product.

 ## Documentation